raspberrypilearning/relax-stretch/en/step_1.md

 ## Introduction

-Keep yourself moving, flexible and alert while sitting down.
+Keep yourself moving, flexible and alert while sitting down by performing regular, relaxing exercises.
+Write a program to help you and others stay healthy while working.

+### What you will make

 You will create a a program to demonstrate some mindful, relaxing exercises you can carry out while sitting down, and even add a new exercise of your own.

-### What you will make

 --- no-print ---
-Add instructions for using the embedded content here.
+Click on the green flag to start the exercise routines.

+Click on the **up** or **down** arrows to change the number of times each exercise repeats.

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/399135243/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>